Free Summer Activity Guide

 - Go caving.
 Whether it’s the caves off of China Hat Road or the Lava River Cave, there will be a bit of driving for this activity.

 - Lava River Cave: $5 for the Day Pass.
-Bring your own light (or pay an additional $3 to rent one).
+Bring your own light (or pay an additional $5 to rent a lantern).
 Perfect way to beat the summer heat—in fact, bring a jacket!
 It’s a constant 40-45 degrees inside the cave, which runs for over a mile underground.
 It’s located 12.5 miles south of Bend on Highway 97 (one mile past Lava Lands Visitor Center).
+Hours are 9am to 5pm (and the gate closes at 3:45).

 - China Hat Road Caves: These are closer to Bend than the Lava River Cave, and don’t require a Day Pass (ie, free).
 But they are harder to find and you absolutely have to bring your own light.
 Among the caves are Arnold Ice Cave, Boyd Cave, and Wind Cave, all located off China Hat/Forest Road 18 approximately six miles southeast of town.
 Skeleton Cave is inaccessible, however: in 2005 the Forest Service removed the staircase due to vandalism and other caves have since been closed as well.
 Also be aware that these caves are bat habitats.